Strictly Come Dancing 2020 line up | Meet contestant Clara Amfo - TheNewsTrace

 Clara beforehand revealed that she’d be honoured to hitch the extremely coveted BBC One dance present.

-Chatting with Metro.co.uk, the presenter stated: “It’s an incredible present and I’d be honoured in the event that they requested me, I’m only a fan of the present.”
+Chatting with Metro.co.uk, the presenter stated: “It’s a tremendous present and I’d be honoured in the event that they requested me, I’m only a fan of the present.”

-“I’ve acquired buddies who’ve finished it – Dev [Griffin] from Radio 1 did it and he was robbed.
-It’s such an incredible present however I’m only a fan.”
+“I’ve bought associates who’ve achieved it – Dev [Griffin] from Radio 1 did it and he was robbed.
+It’s such a tremendous present however I’m only a fan.”

-Over the last collection, Clara acquired an opportunity to peak behind-the-scenes, and he or she stated it was “actually attention-grabbing.”
+Over the past collection, Clara bought an opportunity to peak behind-the-scenes, and she or he stated it was “actually fascinating.”

 She added: “It’s like Components One how they do it backstage.
 There’s a staff dashing out and in and it turns into like one world to a different.
 However I’m only a fangirl.”